Kurt Markus: Career

-In 2006, Markus filmed Jewel's music video "Goodbye Alice in Wonderland" spontaneously, after a photo shoot at her Texas ranch.
+In 2006, Markus filmed Jewel's music video Goodbye Alice in Wonderland spontaneously, after a photo shoot at her Texas ranch.
 "The homegrown clip beautifully reflects both the song's organic, intimate sound and its powerfully autobiographical story."
 Markus shot the video entirely with a classic Super 8 camera.

-The New Yorker praises Markus's photographs in the Staley-Wise exhibition "America the Beautiful" (March 6 - May 9, 2009).
-"If anyone steals the show, it’s Kurt Markus, whose six photographs (many of cowboys) are quietly, unfailingly artful".
+The New Yorker magazine praised Markus's photographs in the Staley-Wise exhibition America the Beautiful (March 6 – May 9, 2009).
+"If anyone steals the show, it's Kurt Markus, whose six photographs (many of cowboys) are quietly, unfailingly artful".

-In 2009, David Roberts published The Last of His Kind a biography about famous mountaineer Bradford Washburn.
-The biography features Markus's portrait of Bradford Washburn at age 93.
+In 2009, David Roberts published The Last of His Kind, a biography about mountaineer Bradford Washburn.
+The biography features Markus's portrait of Washburn at age 93.
 Roberts says, "Kurt Markus's deft profile of Brad in 'Outside' remains the definitive assessment of Washburn as a master photographer."

-On July 2, 2009, Kurt Markus again set out with the classic Super 8 camera, this time with his son, Ian Markus, to create a documentary of John Mellencamp's 2009 summer tour and recording, called It's About You.
-While Kurt shot in 8mm, His son and assisting cameraman, Ian Markus, filmed digitally and captured sound.
-The film is currently undergoing production.
-Markus’s approach will “capture the unrefined truth of his experience with Mellencamp.”
+On July 2, 2009, Markus again set out with the classic Super 8 camera.
+This time with his son, Ian Markus, to create a documentary film of John Mellencamp's 2009 summer tour and recording called It's About You.
+While Kurt shot in 8mm, his son and assisting cameraman, Ian Markus, filmed digitally and captured sound.
+The film is undergoing production.
+Markus's approach will "capture the unrefined truth of his experience with Mellencamp."

-In 2010, Kurt Markus wrote his screenplay "Deep Six."
-It has gone on to win Los Angeles Cinema Awards' "Merit Award" and Los Angeles Movie Awards' "Honorable Mention."
+In 2010, Markus wrote a screenplay, Deep Six.
+It won the Los Angeles Cinema Awards' "Merit Award" and the Los Angeles Movie Awards' "Honorable Mention".

-In his book Buckaroo, Markus reflected on himself and his profession, saying this.
+In his book Buckaroo, Markus reflects on himself and his profession, saying this.